 COVID Safety Message:

 During the COVID-19 pandemic and current restrictions, the VB Strong Center staff’s #1 priority is the safety of all clients, staff, and community partners.
-In order to comply with all mandated restrictions and recommendations, the VBSC will continue to provide one-to-one navigation, education programs through tele-health services, and scheduled in-person sessions following Sentara Healthcare protocol.
+In order to comply with all mandated restrictions and recommendations, the VBSC will continue to provide one-to-one navigation, education programs through telehealth services, and scheduled in-person sessions following Sentara Health protocol.